 If an apprentice or trainee is not attending training, the NTO should first speak to the employer and the apprentice or trainee directly.
-If the apprentice or trainee is continually not meeting their obligations in a training plan, the NTO is required to inform DIS via the notification available on the Skills website.
+If the apprentice or trainee is continually not meeting their obligations in a training plan, the NTO is required to inform the Department for Education via the notification available on the Skills website.

 Is a new training plan required if there’s a transfer to a new NTO?

 Yes.
-Substitution of a NTO requires a review of the training plan, and the new NTO must notify DIS of its inclusion under the training contract.
+Substitution of a NTO requires a review of the training plan, and the new NTO must notify the Department for Education of its inclusion under the training contract.